marzelin/example-so-54632371/README.md

+# Workaround

+Change the `nginx-net` name to be alphabetically earlier that `common-net`, i.e. `anginx-net`.
+It seems that when publishing ports from container connected to more than one network, docker chooses the network interface whose network's name is alphabetically first.

 # Overview
 We've got 2 services:
 1. `nginx-service` - server that serves html on port 80.
 This is `nginx:alpine` with one line modified in `/etc/nginx/conf.d/default.conf`: